riconaranjo/iOS-Curriculum/Workshop 2/Workshop 2.md

 Press the **Library** button in the toolbar or press <kbd>cmd</kbd> + <kbd>shift</kbd> + <kbd>l</kbd> to show the object library, and type **Label**.
 Drag and drop the label onto your scene and use the guidelines to centre it.
 Place it about a fifth of the way from the top.

-`// todo: add attributes inspector image`
+`// todo: add image of attributes inspector`

 _In the utility area [far left] you will find the attributes inspector, and a few other inspector which allow you to change the properties of certain UI elements and scenes._